10 Day Trips From Toronto You Can Take Right Now

-Milton has a vibrant outdoors scene thanks to its primo location along the Niagara Escarpment.
+One of the best day trips from Toronto is to Milton, a spot that touts a vibrant outdoors scene thanks to its primo location along the Niagara Escarpment.
 There are several conservation areas in the area (it’s part of nature-rich Halton region) including the family-friendly Crawford Lake Conservation Area, which is home to a reproduction longhouse village where you can learn about the local Indigenous history.
 You can marvel at 1,000-year-old cedar trees or go cliff climbing at Rattlesnake Point Conservation Area or go paddle boarding, skiing and mountain biking at Kelso Conservation Area (above).
 Hot tip: Stop at Thai House in Campbellville on your drive back for amazing authentic Thai food!

 Discover more hidden gems across Canada.